Intercommunal conflict in Mandatory Palestine: The "Transfer Idea"

 Theodor Herzl supported the transfer idea.
 Land in Palestine was to be gently expropriated from the Palestinian Arabs and they were to be worked across the border "unbemerkt" (surreptitiously), e.g. by refusing them employment.
 Herzl's draft of a charter for a Jewish-Ottoman Land Company (JOLC) gave the JOLC the right to obtain land in Palestine by giving its owners comparable land elsewhere in the Ottoman Empire.
 According to Walid Khalidi this indicates Herzl's "bland assumption of the transfer of the Palestinian to make way for the immigrant colonist."

-According to Nur Masalha, "the defeat of the partition plan in no way diminished the determination of the Ben-Gurion camp […] to continue working for the removal of the native population" In November 1937, a Population Transfer Committee was appointed to investigate the practicalities of transfer.
+According to Nur Masalha, "the defeat of the partition plan in no way diminished the determination of the Ben-Gurion camp ... to continue working for the removal of the native population" In November 1937, a Population Transfer Committee was appointed to investigate the practicalities of transfer.
 It discussed details of the costs, specific places for relocation of the Palestinians, and the order in which they should be transferred.
 In view of the need for land, it concluded that the rural population should be transferred before the townspeople, and that a village by village manner would be best.
 In June 1938, Ben-Gurion summed up the mood in the JAE: "I support compulsory transfer.
 I do not see anything immoral in it".
 Regarding the unwillingness of the British to implement it, land expropriation was seen as a major mechanism to precipitate a Palestinian exodus.
 Also, the remaining Palestinians should not be left with substantial landholdings.

-The role of the "Transfer Idea" in the 1948 Palestinian exodus is controversial.
+The role of the "Transfer Idea" in the 1948 Palestinian expulsion and flight is controversial.
 Although it is nowadays widely acknowledged by historians that Jewish military attacks were the main cause of the exodus, it is still debated whether or not there was an unofficial policy to this end.
 The "transfer thinking" in the Yishuv prior to 1948 may have played a role during the military planning process and also in the attitude of military leaders and soldiers towards Palestinians during the war.